 How to get to Barcelona by plane

-Barcelona-El Prat Airport (BCN), located 15 km from the city and with about 40 million passengers annually, is the second with more users of Spain, only surpassed by the airport Adolfo Suárez Madrid-Barajas.
+Barcelona-El Prat Airport (BCN), located 15 km from the city and with about 40 million anual passengers, is the second busiest in Spain, only surpassed by the Adolfo Suárez Madrid-Barajas airport.

 Other airports relatively close to Barcelona are those of Girona-Costa Brava, Reus and Lleida-Alguaire.